Quansight-Labs/quansight-labs-site/posts/2020/04/introducing-ndindex-a-python-library-for-manipulating-indices-of-ndarrays.markdown

       assert len(reduced) == len(a[reduced.raw]), (s, shape)
   ```

-  In order to tell Hypotheses how to search the example space, we must define
+  In order to tell Hypothesis how to search the example space, we must define
   some functions to tell it how to draw example objects of a given type, in
   this case, slices and shape parameters for NumPy arrays.
 These strategies,
   as they are called, can be reused for multiple tests.
 Hypothesis then
   automatically and intelligently draws examples from the sample space to try
   to find one that fails the test.
-You can think of Hypotheses as a fuzzer, or
+You can think of Hypothesis as a fuzzer, or
   as an "automated QA engineer".
 It tries to pick examples that are most
   likely to hit corner cases or different branch conditions.